List of Jeopardy! tournaments and events: Million Dollar Celebrity Invitational

 The Million Dollar Celebrity Invitational began on September 17, 2009, and subsequent games aired on the third Thursday of every month from September 2009 to April 2010, with an additional quarter-final on the third Friday of April 2010.
 The semi-final and final rounds aired during the first full week of May 2010.
 A total of 27 celebrities—three per game for the nine semifinal episodes—competed for a grand prize of $1,000,000 for their charity.
 The winners of each qualifying game returned in May 2010 for three semi-final games.
 However, Andy Richter, who won his quarterfinal game, was unable to make semifinal taping due to scheduling conflicts.
 Isaac Mizrahi replaced Richter as a wild card, using standard wild card rules.
 The semi-final winners competed in a two-day total point final to determine the grand champion in a format similar to other annual Jeopardy! tournaments.
 The winner of each qualifying game won a minimum of $50,000 for their charity (more if their post-Final Jeopardy! score exceeded $50,000), and the two runners-up each received $25,000 for their charities.
-Jane Curtin, Michael McKean, and Cheech Marin advanced to the two-game final, and McKean won the tournament, earning $1 million for his charity, the International Myeloma Foundation.
+Jane Curtin, Michael McKean, and Cheech Marin advanced to the two-game final, and McKean won the tournament, earning $1 million for his charity, the International Myeloma Foundation, Curtin on second place finisher, earning $250,000 for U.S. Fund for UNICEF and Marin with $100,000 third place prize going to Hispanic Scholarship Fund.